taniietrinh/Benefits-With-Friends/Benefits-With-Friends_SDD.md

 #### 1.4 Overview

-Users of BWF will experience unique website that is easy to use, quick, and customizable.
+Users of BWF will experience unique website that is easy to use and quick.
 This document will explain how the account creation system and user database system will work together, as well as how to properly use the application.
 BWF will be based off of object oriented architecture.
 ****
 ### 2. Main system architecture (Logical view)